 Talk to them back.
 Use gentle, relaxed language to speak to them when you see them.
 What will most likely happen when you do this is that you will notice that their tail will rise – a sure sign that they’re happy to see you.

-What does a cat want from us?
+What do cats want from us?

 A cat wants predictability from us.
 They want someone that they can feel comfortable with.
 Ideally, the person will have the following qualities: